CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/enderio/enchanter.md

 Don't know what a builder is?
 Check [the builder info page](../../../groovy/builder.md) out.

 ???+ Abstract "mods.enderio.enchanter.recipeBuilder()"
     - `#!groovy IIngredient`.
 Sets the item used in the book slot.
 Requires not null.
+(Default `item('minecraft:writable_book')`).

         ```groovy
         customBook(IIngredient)
         ```

     - `#!groovy IIngredient`.
 Sets the key item to create the enchantment.
 Requires not null.
-(Default `null`).

         ```groovy
         input(IIngredient)
         ```

     - `#!groovy IIngredient`.
 Sets the item used in the lapis slot.
 Requires not null.
+(Default `ore('gemLapis')`).

         ```groovy
         customLapis(IIngredient)
         ```

     - `#!groovy int`.
 Sets the amount of the input item used to create a single level of enchantment.
 Requires greater than 0.
+(Default `0`).

         ```groovy
         amountPerLevel(int)
         ```

     - `#!groovy Enchantment`.
 Sets the enchantment applied to the output book.
 Requires not null.
-(Default `null`).

         ```groovy
         enchantment(Enchantment)
         ```

     - `#!groovy double`.
 Sets the experience cost multiplier per enchantment level created.
+(Default `1`).

         ```groovy
         xpCostMultiplier(double)